Jalal-Amourgha/Spotify-Clone/README.md

 # Spotify Clone :musical_note:

-This is a Spotify clone built using Next.js, TypeScript and Tailwind CSS.
+This is a Spotify clone built using React, Vite, TypeScript and Tailwind CSS.
 The application mimics the core functionalities of Spotify, allowing users to create their own playlists and like songs.

 ## Features